LamakerOfficial/help-center/_posts/minecraft/general/2021-09-06-server-softwares.md

 [PaperMC](https://papermc.io) is an optimized fork of Spigot that supports Spigot and Bukkit plugins.
 It also fixes some Vanilla bugs and exploits!

 ### Purpur
-[Purpur](https://purpur.pl3x.net/) is an optimized Fork of Tuinity.
+[Purpur](https://purpur.pl3x.net/) is an optimized fork of Tuinity.
 It contains extra features and supports Spigot and Bukkit plugins.
 We recommend using this server software.

 ### FabricMC
 [FabricMC](https://fabricmc.net) is a lightweight Minecraft software used for Fabric mods.